jwilliamn/webservicerest/README.md

 In facerec endpoint I use chunks of code of this amazing [tutorial](https://github.com/informramiz/opencv-face-recognition-python)

-The reference of this APi is <https://github.com/wassgha/FaceRecognitionAPI/blob/master/api/views.py>
+The reference of this APi is based on this link <https://github.com/wassgha/FaceRecognitionAPI/blob/master/api/views.py>